Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems

 Recently, encrypted control has emerged as a promising framework for enhancing the security of networked control systems \cite{KogiFuji15,KimjKimd22,SchlBinf23}.
 By employing homomorphic encryption (HE), which enables arithmetic operations to be performed directly on encrypted data without decryption, it protects both the communication and computation stages.
 More specifically, sensor measurements are encrypted and transmitted to an untrusted remote server, where the control input is computed over encrypted data and sent back to the actuator for decryption (see Fig.~\ref{fig:diagram}).

-Most related works begin with a controller pre-designed in the plaintext domain and then incorporate HE, while preserving the original control performance \cite{KimjShim23,TeraSada24,SchlAllg24}.
-This approach, however, may be problematic in practice.
-Encrypted control systems inevitably introduce non-negligible delay due to the transmission of ciphertexts, whose size is typically much larger than that of plaintexts, as well as the computational burden of encryption, homomorphic evaluation, and decryption.
-Such delays may cause significant performance degradation and even destabilize the closed-loop system \cite{Cloo08}.
-Although \cite{TeraSada23} presented a method for jointly designing the key length of a cryptosystem and control laws achieving a desired security level and control performance, it did not account for encryption-induced delays.
+Most related studies first design a controller in the plaintext domain and then integrate HE, while preserving the performance of the unencrypted controller \cite{KimjShim23,TeraSada24,SchlAllg24}.
+However, they often neglect the effects of \textit{encryption-induced delays}.
+Such delays arise from, for example, the transmission of ciphertexts whose sizes are typically much larger than that of plaintexts, as well as the computational burden of encryption, homomorphic evaluation, and decryption.
+These may cause significant performance degradation and even destabilize the closed-loop system \cite{Cloo08}.
+Although \cite{TeraSada23} presented a method for jointly designing the key length of a cryptosystem and control laws achieving a desired security level and control performance, it has not accounted for encryption-induced delays.

 In this paper, we propose a co-design framework for cryptographic parameters and delay-aware feedback gain for encrypted control systems.
-To this end, we first characterize the encryption-induced delay as a function of the cryptographic parameters.
-Then, for a fixed cryptographic parameters, we derive a sufficient condition for the existence of a stabilizing delay-aware feedback gain, given by a finite set of linear matrix inequalities (LMIs).
-This leads to a tractable outer-inner design procedure that searches over cryptographic parameters satisfying a desired security level and, for each such parameter, seeks a stabilizing feedback gain.
+To this end, we first characterize an upper bound of the encryption-induced delay as a function of the cryptographic parameters.
+Then, for a fixed set of cryptographic parameters and feedback gain, we derive a sufficient condition under which the closed-loop system remains stable for all admissible delays, expressed as a finite set of linear matrix inequalities (LMIs).
+This leads to a tractable outer-inner design procedure that searches over a candidate set to identify cryptographic parameters satisfying a desired security level and, for each such parameter set, seeks a stabilizing feedback gain.

 \textbf{Notation:} Let $\bbZ$, $\bbZ_{\ge 0}$, $\bbN$, and $\bbR$ denote the sets of integers, nonnegative integers, positive integers, and real numbers, respectively.